 To sum up the results: Saxony is a stable, well-developed stronghold of White Power Music, where organizational and financial structures have grown and evolved.
 The activist and structures have proven a high level of resilience, so that f.e. executive measures can only stop them temporarily.
 Taken these strong structures into consideration, there is no reason to predict a significant loss of importance in the near future.
 The situation in Thuringia is different.
 While the scene there is still among the most active it is not as strong and important as the one in Saxony.
 The specialties of the regional scene are bigger shows or festivals.
 Regarding the bands and the record labels/distributors the scene in Thuringia ranks in the upper third.
 To sum up, it could be said that except for famous bands, Saxony and Thuringia are the heart of the German White Power Music scene.
 The reasons for this development are multifarious and subject to further investigation.
 Parts of the puzzle have been revealed in the course of the NSU trial in Munich and they include the role of the intelligence agencies (federal and state agencies), the role of the civil society and the agenda of the governing parties, to name only three out of many.

-Mr Maximilian Kreter is an Early Career Research Fellow at CARR and a Doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
+Mr Maximilian Kreter is a Doctoral Fellow at CARR and a Doctoral candidate at the Hannah Arendt Institute for Research on Totalitarianism at University of Technology Dresden.
 His profile can be found here.

 © Maximilian Kreter.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).